nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 media coverage where a "helpless" child loses their arm but is "saved" by technology.
 The term "changing lives" is always attached.
 But my life has never been changed by a prosthesis, and _we're already thriving the way we are_.
-Prosthetics are going to have to get really, _really_ good to meaningfully improve our function, and that's probably a few decades away.
+Prosthetic arms are going to have to get really, _really_ good to meaningfully improve our function, and that's probably a few decades away.

 ## Sky-high Expectations are Scaring off Potential Bionics Users